DMCC Free Zone

 Detailed Breakdown of the Cost of Company Formation in the DMCC Free Zone

-Setting up a business in the DMCC Free Zone involves several costs that can vary based on the specific type of business, selected licenses, office requirements, and additional services needed.
-Below is an estimated cost breakdown that outlines the various components of the company formation process in the DMCC Free Zone.
+Setting up a business in the DMCC Free Zone entails several costs that can vary depending on the specific type of business, selected licenses, office requirements, and additional services required.
+Below is an estimated cost breakdown that outlines the many components of the company formation process in the DMCC Free Zone.

 Licensing Fees